TF2Autobot/tf2autobot/README.md

 #### Successful trade summary

 -   `DISABLE_DISCORD_WEBHOOK_TRADE_SUMMARY`: - Display every successful trade summary on your trade summary/live-trades channel.
 If set to `true`, it will send to your Steam Chat.
 -   `DISCORD_WEBHOOK_TRADE_SUMMARY_URL` - An array of the Discord Webhook URL for TRADE_SUMMARY.
-You will need to put it like this: `["yourDiscordWebhookLink"]`, or if you want to add more than one, you can do it like this: `["link1", "link2"]` (separate each link with a comma).
+You will need to put it like this: `["yourDiscordWebhookLink"]`, or if you want to add more than one, you can do it like this: `["link1", "link2"]` (separate each link with a comma, make sure `link1` is your **own** Discord Webhook URL).
 Want to feature your bot trades on tf2autobot Discord server?
 Sure I will give you the link upon request.

 -   `DISCORD_WEBHOOK_TRADE_SUMMARY_SHOW_QUICK_LINKS`: - Show trade partner quick links to their Steam profile, backpack.tf and SteamREP pages.
 -   `DISCORD_WEBHOOK_TRADE_SUMMARY_SHOW_KEY_RATE`: - self explained.